dwyl/PWA-Liveview/README.md

 - **collaborative** (online): Clients sync via _pubsub updates_ when connected, ensuring real-time consistency.
 - **optimistic UI**: The function "click on stock" assumes success and will reconciliate later.
+- **database**:
-- **embedded database**: We use `SQLite`.
+  - We use `SQLite` as the "canonical" source of truth for the Yjs-Stock counter.
+  - `Postgres` is used for the `Phoenix_sync` process for the PgSync-Stock counter.
-- **Offline-First**: The app remains functional offline (through reactive JS components), with clients converging to the correct state on reconnection.
+- **Offline-First**: The app remains functional offline (through the `Cache` API and reactive JS components), with clients converging to the correct state on reconnection.
 - **PWA**: Full PWA features, meaning it can be _installed_ as a standalone app and can be _updated_.
-A `Service Worker` runs in a separate thread and caches assets.
-It is setup with `VitePWA`
+A `Service Worker` runs in a separate thread and caches the assets.
+It is setup with `VitePWA`.
-- **Business Rules**:

-  - For the stock page:
-    When users resync, the server enforces a "lowest stock count" rule: if two clients pick items offline, the server selects the lowest remaining stock post-merge, rather that summing the reduction, for simplicity.
-  - For the LiveFlight page, none.

 ## Common pitfall of combining LiveView with CSR components

 The client-side rendered components are - when online - mounted via hooks under the tag `phx-update="ignore"`.

 These components have they own lifecycle.
-They will leak or stack duplicate components if you don't cleanup and unmount them.
+They can leak or stack duplicate components if you don't cleanup them properly.
-The same applies to "subscriptions/observers" primitives from the state manager.
-You must unsubscribe, otherwise you might get multiples calls and weird behaviours.
+The same applies to "subscriptions/observers" primitives from (any) the state manager.
+You must _unsubscribe_, otherwise you might get multiples calls and weird behaviours.

-⭐️ The "hook" comes with a handy lifecyle and the `destroyed` callback is essential.
+⭐️ LiveView hooks comes with a handy lifecyle and the `destroyed` callback is essential.

-`SolidJS` makes this easy as it renders a `cleanupSolid` callback (where you take a reference to the SolidJS component in the hook).
+`SolidJS` makes this easy as it can return a `cleanupSolid` callback (where you take a reference to the SolidJS component in the hook).
 You also need to clean _subscriptions_ (when using a store manager).

 The same applies when you navigate offline; you have to run cleanup functions, both on the components and on the subsriptions/observers from the state manager.

-## Architecture

-### Tech overview
+## Tech overview

 | Component                  | Role                                                                                                              |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------- |